-Our personal jewelry boxes become an autobiographical reflection of ourselves.
+Our personal jewelry boxes are an autobiographical reflection of ourselves.
 Delicate fringe against sturdy silver.
 Bakelite stacked with wood and papier-mâché.
 A beaded talisman from an exotic land.
-Some pieces are functional.
-Others are pretty to admire from afar.
+Some pieces are functional, others are pretty to admire from afar.
 It’s true we even acquire pieces that question our taste.
-Yet somehow, these treasures just work together because we chose them.
+Yet somehow, these treasures work together because we chose them.

 We are what we wear.
 And what we wear can be a look into our private selves.